 The Speedy Migration: Utilizing COPY Command via Psycopg2

-into an in-memory buffer that mimics a file, then COPY
+into an in-memory buffer that simulates a file structure, then execute the COPY

-this data directly to the PostgreSQL table.
-This approach sidesteps the overhead associated with individual INSERT
+operation to transfer this data directly to the PostgreSQL table.
+This sophisticated approach in our data pipeline architecture eliminates the performance overhead typically associated with individual INSERT

 import io